 Your whole day’s schedule gets disrupted because of one small incident like this.

 The most important key to managing time and avoiding such situations in any business is by sending out timely reminders.
 Send out automated reminders and notifications to clients and staff regarding their bookings and tasks.

 After a client has booked their salon appointment, send out a mail and an SMS stating the time and the date of appointment to the client and the staff taking it as well.

 Also, notify them 3-4 hours before the appointment.
 Keep a waitlist of clients who want similar appointment slots and while sending clients a notification before the appointment, request them to RSVP whether they will be able to make it or not.
 If they reply “No” and opt for rescheduling, you will have enough time to rebook the time slot with another client.

 Keep the scope for rescheduling for free before 6 hours of the appointment and after that, if the client decides to reschedule or cancel the appointment, keep a small rescheduling or cancelation fee.
 This will reduce no-show appointments drastically and will be a big bonus for your salon’s time management routine.

-You could use an automated communication tool, but hey!!
-You know the jam by now.
-Trust me, I have a better solution in the end. 😉 Or hop to the end now.
+You could use an automated communication tool, but hey, you know the jam by now.
+Trust me, I have a better solution in the end. 😉 Or hop to the end right away!